-- auditor's report, to the extent practicable, notwithstanding that the auditor is not permitted to refer to the audit being conducted in accordance with ISAs (UK). - A38-1.
+- A38-1.
 In the UK, certain small companies are permitted by law to prepare their financial statements in accordance with the micro-entities regime^{21a} in which those financial statements are presumed in law to give a true and fair view of the micro-entity's assets, liabilities, financial position and profit or loss.
 This financial reporting framework is not considered to be a fair presentation framework as defined in ISA (UK) 200 (Revised June 2016)^{21b} as it does not explicitly or implicitly acknowledge that to achieve fair presentation of the financial statements it may be necessary for management to either provide additional disclosures beyond those required by the framework or to depart from a requirement of the framework.
 Accordingly, this financial reporting framework is a compliance framework. - A38-2.
 Whilst entities eligible to prepare financial statements in accordance with the microentities regime are not required by UK legislation to have those financial statements audited, in the rare circumstances that such an audit of financial statements is requested, the auditor is required by law to state whether the financial statements give a true and fair view.
-In accordance with paragraphs 25 and 26 of ISA (UK) 700 (Revised June 2016) expressing an unmodified opinion in terms of a true and fair view is reserved for financial statements prepared in accordance with a fair presentation framework.
+In accordance with paragraphs 25 and 26 of ISA (UK) 700 (Revised November 2019) expressing an unmodified opinion in terms of a true and fair view is reserved for financial statements prepared in accordance with a fair presentation framework.
 Accordingly, there is a risk that the auditor's report may be misunderstood by users as implying that the micro-entities regime is a fair presentation framework.
 The auditor therefore considers this requirement in light of paragraph 21 of this ISA (UK).
 It may be possible for the auditor to mitigate the potential misunderstanding through the prominent inclusion of an other matter paragraph addressing this in the auditor's report in accordance with ISA (UK) 706 (Revised June 2016).